aknoesen/q2JSON/README.md

 ---

 **Built for Educators, by Educators** 🎓
-*Making AI-powered educational content creation reliable, validated, and ready for the classroom.*
+*Solving LLM inconsistency to make AI-powered educational content creation reliable, validated, and ready for the classroom.*

+**Production Ready • 100% Reliable • Universally Compatible**